Creating your CV

 - Think about your email address - it is best to use a professional sounding one rather than a personal address.

-If sending your CV by post, use good quality white or cream paper, and a high-resolution printer to give a professional impression.
+If sending your CV by post, use good quality white or cream paper, and a high-resolution printer for a professional finish.

 Example email for submitting your CV